Automatic calibration of gamma-ray detectors deployed in uncontrolled environments: Introduction

 However, these algorithms are perturbed by detector instabilities.
 Environmental factors can cause the detector's response to drift, making gamma-ray peaks appear at the wrong energies.
 Stabilizing the location of these peaks is essential for any unattended, deployed spectrometer.
 While these instabilities are similar in nature for different types of detectors, the presented work focuses on scintillators, particularly Thallium-loaded sodium iodide, or NaI(Tl) detectors, for which changes in the ambient temperature are the dominant effect \cite{ianakiev2006temp}.

 In the past, two approaches have been deployed to stabilize the energy response.

-The first is active temperature control, which uses heating or cooling systems to keep the detector in a stable thermal environment.
+The first method is active temperature control, which uses heating and cooling elements to stabilize the detector at a specific temperature where the calibration is already established.
 This approach is energy-intensive, requires complex engineering to handle wide temperature swings (e.g., -20°C to 40°C), and can even worsen energy resolution in scintillators like NaI(Tl) by reducing light yield \cite{ianakiev2006temp}.

-The second strategy is automated gain tracking, where software adjusts the detector's operational parameters (like bias voltage) to keep spectral features "locked" in place.
-This tracking is typically done by monitoring one or two prominent NORM gamma-ray lines.
-However, this method is limited, as only a few NORM lines are strong enough, and it requires careful initial configuration.
+The second strategy is automated gain tracking, where software adjusts the detector's operational parameters (like bias voltage) to keep spectral features ``locked'' in place.
+Typically, this process monitors one or two prominent NORM gamma-ray lines.
+However, this approach constrains the correction to a linear model, which fails to stabilize the full spectral range and leaves substantial shifts at lower energies.
 It can also fail if the background lines are obscured by contamination or if a peak drifts too far out of its monitoring window.
 A common variant involves adding a dedicated radioactive check source to provide a stable signal for calibration, but this can obfuscate the energy region of interest.

 Both existing methods add significant engineering complexity or operational burden, making them ill-suited for robust, low-maintenance, distributed networks.

 Here, a novel method is presented that leverages advanced optimization techniques in software to automatically calibrate spectra with little intervention by an operator and no requirement for temperature control.
 The method is inspired by traditional peak-tracking algorithms but makes use of features across the entire spectrum rather than isolated peaks.
 This approach makes the calibration far more stable with respect to drifts and initial conditions, and provides a path toward robust, unattended, and scalable networked detection systems.